Table of Contents

 Compound Interest

-- Compound interest demonstrates an exponential curve, with the x-axis as $n$ (number of time periods), and the y-axis as $FV$ (the future value).
+- Compound interest demonstrates an exponential curve, with the x-axis as

-- To draw a compound interest graph:
+(number of time periods), and the y-axis as (the future value). - To draw a compound interest graph:

-- Construct a table of values for $FV$ and $n$ using the compound interest formula.
+- Construct a table of values for

-- Join the points to make an exponential curve.
+horizontal axis and vertical axis, then plot the points. - Join the points to make an exponential curve.

 Appreciation and Inflation